-As a second-generation Chinese-American, I grew up in a small town in the United States.
+As a second-generation Chinese American mom, I grew up in a small town in the United States.
 I vaguely remember hearing about 端午节 from my parents during my childhood.
 Now, I am re-learning Chinese holidays with my children, 5-year-old 老大 (lǎodà / oldest child) and 2-year-old 老二 (lǎo èr / second child).

 - YouTube videos about Dragon Boat Festival

-- 7 Children’s Books about Dragon Boat Festival (Chinese and English)
+- Best Children’s Books about Dragon Boat Festival

 - Felt Chinese Play Food (Dim Sum and Zong Zi)